swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

  &nbsp;&nbsp;In fact, during a  fast it is possible to spend some quite unpleasant moments, ranging from  headaches; dizziness, even when lying down; repeated and incessant vomiting day  and night; to delirium, or confusion when the person cannot remember anything  either about the day, or the names of their children, etc.

-This  preparation has two parts :</p>
+This  preparation has two parts :
     <ol>
       <li>the  cessation of drugs, either abruptly, or progressively, according to the case.
 Those who do not stop their medicine some time before fasting risk the most  violent crises.</li>
       <li>following  a preparatory diet for one, or several weeks beforehand.
 This diet should be  based on the normal natural hygiene menu.
 It is not worth following a more  severe preparation, in stages, because already with the normal natural hygiene  diet you lose 3kg.</li>
     </ol>
-    <p>This diet should be followed  carefully, at home.
+    This diet should be followed  carefully, at home.
 Any negligence will cause unnecessary suffering during the  fast, as well as when you resume eating.
 Indeed, there is a risk of&nbsp; a  stool being stuck to the wall of the anus just at the moment of starting to eat  again.
 This can lead to dramatic problems, as will be seen in the chapter  dedicated to this question.

 Shelton  advised no particular preparation and this is why some of his subjects suffered  violent crises.